bryanpaluch/home-monitor/README.md

 that communicators, and clients can receive sensor event, and actions from in real time.

-The browser and mobile website is protected using session based login The json api is OAuth 1.0a and works with passportjs.
+The browser and mobile website is protected using session based login.

+The json api is OAuth 1.0a and works with passportjs.
 Users can allow request access to the api from other applications.